tree698/Inventory_Management_App/README.md

-# Inventory Management App
+# Inventory Management App:placard:

 ## ⭐ What is it?

-It is a simple app to manage items.
+- It is a simple app to manage items.

 ## ⭐ Why did I make this?

-To demonstrate my coding skills with react.
+- To demonstrate my coding skills with react.

 ## ⭐ Tech Stack

-- HTML, CSS, JavaScript and React
+- React, HTML, CSS and JavaScript

 ## ⭐ How does it work?
 - Typed item will be displayed to the table.
 - Increase/Decrease/Reset/Delete the number of the item by clicking its corresponding button.